cailinpitt/AwareOSU/README.md

 This is because some crimes may have multiple victims, as seen on the Columbus Police Department's web portal:
 ![Multiple crimes](https://raw.githubusercontent.com/CailinPitt/AwareOSU/master/images/repeat1.PNG)

 Currently, victim names aren't included in the digest.
-Even though this is publically accessible information, I'm not sure how comfortable people would feel with names being emailed to the 100+ Aware OSU users.
+Even though this is publically accessible information, I'm not sure how comfortable people would feel with names being emailed to the 400+ AwareOSU users.

 # Goals
 1. Develop Android App (no current plans for iPhone because it's $100/year to be an iOS developer, poor college student problems)

 # How to sign up
-Visit the [Aware OSU Google form](http://goo.gl/forms/Oy5kZ4xHbX) to sign-up.
+Visit the [AwareOSU Google form](http://goo.gl/forms/Oy5kZ4xHbX) to sign-up.

 # Updates
-* 10/24/2015 - Aware OSU is now running from a Raspberry Pi!
+* 10/24/2015 - AwareOSU is now running from a Raspberry Pi!
 What does this mean?
-Basically, this means that Aware OSU is almost fully automated.
-The only thing I do now is add emails to the Google Group of people who have subscribed, and the Pi uses a CRON job to run Aware OSU every morning at 9:00.
+Basically, this means that AwareOSU is just about fully automated.
+The only thing I do now is add emails to the Google Group of people who have subscribed, and the Pi uses a CRON job to run Aware OSU every morning at 10:15.

 * 10/22/2015 - Program now searches and retrieves on-campus crimes, in addition to off-campus crimes.